bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/anumodana.md

 > Whose trust is in the Saṅgha,\
 > Who sees things rightly as they are,\
-> It is said that not in vain\
+> It is said that not poor\
-> And undeluded is their life.
+> And not in vain is their life.

 </div>